 Unlike the openness scale that is offered by solar shades, roller shades have four opacities to choose from.
 Ranging from sheer to light filtering, room darkening to blackout, you can choose the amount of light that streams into your room.
 I love the idea of sheer rollers in an office; whereas, nothing beats these blackout or room-darkening roller shades for the bedroom.

 Bali Roller Shades are available in a large range of textures, colors, and patterns.
 If you’re looking to make a statement in a room, roller shades are for you!
 Start by browsing the available fabrics and select a handful of samples to see in your space.

 Put Your Personal Stamp on It

 Make a roller shade your own by choosing from five different scalloped hems.
-This would be a really fun and whimsical addition in a girl’s bedroom, or an unexpected touch in the family room.
+This would be a really fun addition in a whimsical bedroom, or an unexpected touch in the family room.